ISAITB/docs-services/source/introduction/index.rst

 ~~~~~~~~~

 A **test case** represents a set of steps and assertions that form a cohesive scenario for testing purposes.
-These are captured as as a single XML file authored using `GITB TDL`_ constructs.
+These are captured in a single XML file authored in the `GITB TDL`_ (GITB Test Description Language).

 .. _GITB TDL: https://www.itb.ec.europa.eu/docs/tdl/latest/